staticallyio/statically/README.md

 What is Statically?
 ------------------

-Statically is A free multi-CDN for open source project, WordPress, images and all of static files.
-Statically is [open source](https://github.com/marsble/statically) project maintained by [Marsble](https://marsble.com/).
-At Statically, we believe that static files shouldn't be slow.
+Statically is free, fast & modern CDN for open source projects, WordPress, images, and any static assets.

 How to use?
 -----